maca/postgrest-admin-preview/README.md

 ### **In Elm configuration**

-Configuration params are passed to the PostgRestAdmin program as attributes in the example below.
+Configuration params are passed to the PostgRestAdmin program using a pipeline in the example below.

-- [host](https://package.elm-lang.org/packages/maca/postgrest-admin-preview/14.0.3/PostgRestAdmin#host) sets the PostgREST instance host
+- [withHost](https://package.elm-lang.org/packages/maca/postgrest-admin-preview/14.0.3/PostgRestAdmin#withHost) sets the PostgREST instance host
-- [loginUrl](https://package.elm-lang.org/packages/maca/postgrest-admin-preview/14.0.3/PostgRestAdmin#loginUrl) specifies the URL to POST credentials, which can be a PostgREST function or an external service if CORS is configured correctly
+- [withLoginUrl](https://package.elm-lang.org/packages/maca/postgrest-admin-preview/14.0.3/PostgRestAdmin#withLoginUrl) specifies the URL to POST credentials, which can be a PostgREST function or an external service if CORS is configured correctly
 - [onLogin](https://package.elm-lang.org/packages/maca/postgrest-admin-preview/14.0.3/PostgRestAdmin#onLogin) is a callback triggered with a JWT string